arvindsuresh-math/MATH-392-Intro-to-neural-networks/README.md

 3. **Create the environment from the [environment.yml](http://_vscodecontentref_/1) file**:
    - Open the repository in VS Code, and open a new terminal window.
-   - In the terminal, first run:
+   - In the terminal, run:
-      ```bash
-      conda init
-      ```
-   - Close and re-open the terminal to apply the changes, and then run:
       ```bash
       conda env create -f environment.yml
       ```